Guangzhou: Education and research

 The Guangzhou Higher Education Mega Center, also known as Guangzhou University Town (广州大学城), is a large tertiary education complex located in the southeast suburbs of Guangzhou.
 It occupies the entirety of Xiaoguwei Island in Panyu District, covering an area of about 18 km2.
 The complex accommodates campuses from ten higher education institutions and can eventually accommodate up to 200,000 students, 20,000 teachers, and 50,000 staff.

 As of June 2023, Guangzhou hosts 84 institutions of higher education (excluding adult colleges), ranking 2nd nationwide after Beijing and 1st in South China region.
 The city has many highly ranked educational institutions, with seven universities listed in 147 National Key Universities under the Double First-Class Construction, ranking fourth nationwide (after Beijing, Shanghai and Nanjing).
-Two reputable ones are Sun Yat-sen University and South China University of Technology, ranking 65 and 101-150 worldwide, respectively.
-Guangzhou is also an important hub for international students and it was ranked 110th globally by the QS Best Student Cities Rankings in 2023.
+Two reputable ones are Sun Yat-sen University and South China University of Technology, ranking #62 and #101 worldwide, respectively.
+Guangzhou is also an important hub for international students and it was ranked in the top 100th globally by the QS Best Student Cities Rankings.

 Guangzhou is a major Asia-Pacific R&D hub, ranking 6th globally, 4th in the Asia & Oceania regions after (Beijing, Shanghai and Nanjing) and 1st in South Central China region.
+When compared to other countries in the region, Guangzhou ranked higher than India, securing fourth place in Asia and Oceania after China, Japan, and South Korea, according to the Nature Index for 2025.
+For instance, Guangzhou's share of the 2024 Nature Index is 1,820.05, with a count of 3,966, while India's share is 1,783.34, with 2,733 counts.

 The Guangzhou Higher Education Mega Center's higher education campuses are as follows: